 Department of Biochemical Sciences, Immunology Section

-Supervised by Dr Peter Mayerhofer and Dr Rachel Simmonds.
+Supervised by Dr Peter Mayerhofer, Dr Rachel Simmonds, and Dr. Kevin Maringer.

 Academic Medical Centre, University of Amsterdam

 Laboratory Genetic Metabolic Diseases